EdgelessPE/ept/doc/en/nep/struct/2-inner.md

-# Inclusion
+# Inner-package
-Inclusion contains the main file content, such as for a software package, the inclusion contains all the necessary files for program execution as well as description files, workflow, and other context; archiving these contents using tar and compressing with the Zstandard compression algorithm will yield the inclusion.
+An Inner-package contains the main file content, for example, for a software package, the Inner-package includes all the necessary files for program execution as well as description files, workflow, and other context; archiving these contents with tar and compressing them with the Zstandard compression algorithm will yield the Inner-package.

-The general directory structure of the inclusion content is as follows:
+The general directory structure of the Inner-package content is as follows:
 ```
 │  package.toml           # Package description file
 │